 Everything we’ve said about the various kinds of UK campsite here is generally reflected in Europe.
 France, for example, has hundreds of small farm sites and many vineyards and local cheese makers will have a few pitches for visiting campers, particularly those keen to sample and buy local produce.
 Some European sites are huge.
 The largest Italian campsites can have several thousand pitches and that style of camping has reached some new destinations growing in popularity with campers such as Croatia.
 The large French campsites, often based in popular coastal resorts, can offer huge and exotic swimming pool complexes, fine restaurant dining, supermarket shopping and just about everything else a camper needs for the holiday of a lifetime.

 Today it’s easy to find a great campsite overseas.
-Contact Carefree, the Club’s international travel service, and its friendly advisors can help you through the maze of ferries, insurance and campsites.
+Contact the Club’s European Travel Service, and our friendly advisors can help you through the maze of ferries, insurance and campsites.

 Look & Book campsites